Volatar/Bombastic-Bookstore/README.md

 login: test
 password: test

+You can also freely register new regular users as you wish.

-## Features
+# Features

 ### Add to Cart Button

 - This button is available on every book.
 When pressed, it adds the book to the cart and redirects the user to the cart page.

     ![Add to Cart](https://i.imgur.com/vO50oFn.png)